Updated: 11th October 2021

 For someone who has put their heart and soul into a venture, seeing it struggle is often a very stressful experience.
 No one sets out in business with the intention of failing, so if that does happen, it can be difficult to know what to do and where to turn.
 Burying your head in the sand will not make the problems go away, and quite often you will find ignoring them only serves to make them worse.
 If your business is facing financial problems, the most important piece of advice is to be proactive and seek the advice of a professional as soon as possible.

 Real Business Rescue is the UK’s leading business recovery practice.
-We have a truly nationwide presence with over 50 offices up and down the country and over 100 licensed Insolvency Practitioners who draw on many years of experience of helping companies and individuals with their business.
+We have a truly nationwide presence with Over 100 UK Offices up and down the country and over 100 licensed Insolvency Practitioners who draw on many years of experience of helping companies and individuals with their business.

 We offer a same day meeting either at your nearest Real Business Rescue office or your own business premises where we will discuss all options available to you and your company.
 You can rest assured that anything discussed is treated with the strictest confidence.
 The initial consultation is free of any charge and completely without obligation to proceed any further, giving you valuable time to consider your next move.